frconor-ebook/meditations/_posts/2025-02-17-be-you-perfect.md

 in fact are supernatural prerequisites for a perfect, holy life.

 Grafted to Christ, the vine (Rom.
-11:17), in Baptism, we automatically become children of the Church (*Catechism*, Point 1213).

-"Ours, the holy, God-inspired writings of the Old and New Testament;
-ours, the sacraments; ours, the mystery of Christ in the blessed Eucharist as sacrifice and spiritual nourishment; ours, the rewards and virtues, the prayers and satisfactions of Christ in His holy, pure, God-loving soul in heaven and on earth" (Benedict Baur, *In Silence with God*).
+11:17), in Baptism, we automatically become children of the Church (*Catechism*, Point 1213)---\"ours, the holy, God-inspired writings of the Old and New Testament; ours, the sacraments; ours, the mystery of Christ in the blessed Eucharist as sacrifice and spiritual nourishment; ours, the rewards and virtues, the prayers and satisfactions of Christ in His holy, pure, God-loving soul in heaven and on earth" (*ibid*.)

 In Baptism, God Himself---Father, Son, and Holy Spirit---lovingly takes residence in our soul, to be near to us, to draw us into His divine life, and secretly to copy and develop it in us.

-It's not only possible, but imperative, for us to "become perfect, as our Father in heaven is perfect."
+It is not only possible, but imperative, for us to "become perfect, as our Father in heaven is perfect."

 Just as Baptism is the sacrament of rebirth, so Confirmation is the